 The second level of security clearance is called Secret Security Clearance and will be required when an individual has access to confidential information that could cause serious harm or damage to the United States if handled inappropriately.
 These positions have more to do with your access to the information than they do the seniority of your position, and even administrative assistance within the federal government may be required to obtain Secret Security Clearance.

 Finally, the third and most stringent type of security clearance is Top Secret Security Clearance.
 This clearance is reserved for federal employees handling the most sensitive information related to national security.
 Misuses of this sensitive information could result in “exceptionally grave damage” to the country.
 If you seek out Top Secret Security Clearance, the clearance investigators will conduct interviews with friends, family, educators, those who knew you in college, and so on.

-Security clearance eligibility lasts for the duration of your job, or for 5 years—whichever is shorter.
+Security clearance eligibility lasts for the duration of your job or for five years—whichever is shorter.
 It's also important to note that you can be reinvestigated at any time during your clearance period, so if academic misconduct occurs after you receive your clearance but before the expiration of your clearance period, you can still find yourself in hot water if you don't immediately secure counsel from a knowledgeable student misconduct defense attorney who can mitigate the disciplinary actions threatened by your school.

 Academic Misconduct That Can Jeopardize Your Security Clearance Eligibility

 You might wonder how academic misconduct can jeopardize your security clearance.
 While other types of misconduct, such as sexual misconduct or discriminatory misconduct, seem an obvious red flag to security clearance, academic misconduct appears rather benign by comparison.